Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 🦀👨🏻 But, is it DRY?

-DRY in programming stands for "Don't Repeat Yourself"
+DRY in this context, stands for "Don't Repeat Yourself"

 Every time we add a new storable item we'll have to implement the trait and write tests for its implementation.

-This isn't the only Trait that is applied to storable types, and we also have multiple storage types that also have lots of shared traits that all need implementing and testing.
+This isn't the only Trait that is applied to storable types, and we have multiple storage types that also have lots of shared traits that all need implementing and testing.

 ---